hoffmangroup/pdfcomments/README.md

 pdfcomments extracts comments from a PDF and puts them in a text file.
 It is most useful for turning text comments and sticky notes into a list of comments with page numbers.

-By default all comments are minor.
+By default, all comments are minor.
 You can specify a major comment by adding an asterisk at its beginning.

 ## Example output